nrgsn87/RBCStockMarketApplication/README.md

 for purpose of testing I used the r2dbc-h2. please note we can't use the in-memory database in production and we need to use one of the commercial database like PostgreSQL

-for purpose of testing Postman collection are added to the code base
+for purpose of testing Postman collection are added to the code base.